maplesond/spectre/doc/source/quartet_tools.rst

 Visualising the results
 -----------------------

-The final output will be a Nexus file, which can be viewed by a variety of applications, among them SplitsTree ([1]).
+The final output will be a Nexus file, which can be viewed by the SPECTRE network viewing tool, or by external tools such as SplitsTree ([1]).

 QWeights example file